 What should a business plan have

 First and foremost, your business plan should show and explain what type of business that you want to venture into.
-You would definitely have done some research on the business so your business plan should have some information on competitors, if any or if it’s a green field project.
+You would definitely have done some research on the business so your business plan should have some information on competitors, if any or if it’s a green field project and company formation in Switzerland.
 If it’s a green field project or product then your business plan must show proof that the business can succeed.
 If it’s products, you can include a test report on the product and reviews from experts.

 Your business plan must also include your management team.
 You would need to provide detailed background information relating to your directors and upper managements experience.
 The more experience you have the better it will be for your company.